 • Have you considered how the “home court advantage” may affect your marriage relationship?

-The above article was written by Bill and Carol O’Hara who are former missionaries and were involved with Marriage Ministries International.
+This article was written by Bill and Carol O’Hara.
+They are former missionaries, involved with Marriage Ministries International.
 They also formerly had their own web site along with their children Kim and Ryan.
-This is where we found the above article posted.
+Unfortunately, it is no longer available on the Internet.
+That is where we found the above article posted.

 — ALSO —